ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 }
 ```

-I also set up a SNS Topic to notify me when the server is stopping.
+I also set up a SNS Topic to notify me when the CloudWatch alarm is triggering to stop the instance.

 ![image](https://blog.khoah.net/media/terraform-github-action-for-valheim/sns-noti.png)